markgono/lal-build-a-webpage/README.md

 This golden trifecta of technologies, when used together, can be used to create webpages and build web apps.

+---

+## Goal
+The goal of this workshop is to briefly introduce the aspects of the modern web as well as complete some challenges using all three technologies.

+## Method
+I will be working alongside you to complete the walkthrough - which should be self-explanatory enough for us to go through .

 For this task, I’ve provided some of the starting HTML, CSS and JS for us to work with.
 We’ll be creating a catalog of product items!

+---

 ## Prerequisites:
 You need to create a [Codepen](codepen.io) account